-The simplest setup runs Terraform plan and posts the result directly to your Pull Request:
+The simplest setup that covers most use cases.
+Runs Terraform plan and posts the result directly to each Pull Request.

 name: Terraform Plan and Comment on PR